Baylor College of Medicine Logo

 CORE COMPETENCIES (ABMS/ACGME)

-The QI activity must include process and/or outcome measures that focus on one (1) or more IOM Quality Dimensions (above) AND one (1) or more ABMS/ACGME Core Competencies:
+The process and/or outcome measures included in the QI Activity must focus on one (1) or more IOM Quality Dimension (above), as well as one (1) or more ABMS/ACGME Core Competency, as follows:

 • PATIENT CARE & PROCEDURAL SKILLS